Catching-Students-Cheat/teacher-resources/README.md

 Add/Edit Percentage of code copy
 View which students copied each other

-Working on percentage used to catch cheaters.
-Right now it is set to 50% Working on the edit function to all forms

 All file will be stored in a text file.
 Root